ksmooi/ai_power/deep_learning/llm/vanilla_transformer_explained.md

         return x
 ```

-#### PositionwiseFeedForward Class Explanation
-The PositionwiseFeedForward class applies a feed-forward neural network to each position of the input sequence independently.
-This is an essential component of the Transformer model, providing non-linearity and mixing the features after the self-attention mechanism.

 Summary:
 - Input: The input tensor x has shape [batch_size, seq_len, d_model].
 - Linear1: The input is linearly transformed to shape [batch_size, seq_len, hidden].